GabrielTamujo/galois-plugin-intellij/README.md

 <h1 align="center"><img src="https://user-images.githubusercontent.com/30511610/98991778-11e4b000-250b-11eb-8905-527bf9a4f203.png" alt="Galois Autocompleter Demo"/></h1>

 ## Installation
-The Plugin is not available yet on IntelliJ MarketPlace, but you can already easily install it using the `.jar` file available on the root folder of the project by pressing `CTRL+Alt+S` and selecting the option as shown below:
+The Plugin is not available yet on IntelliJ MarketPlace, but you can already easily install it using the `.jar` file available on the root folder of the project.
+Just press `CTRL+Alt+S` and select the option as shown below:

 <h1 align="center"><img src="https://user-images.githubusercontent.com/30511610/98994160-24acb400-250e-11eb-9e24-748baee0971e.png" alt="Galois Autocompleter Settings"/></h1>